danielantelo/cypress-storybook-commands/packages/cypress-storybook-commands/README.md

   postSnapshotFunc: () => {
     console.log('code after snapshot: reset elements, etc');
   },
-  snapshotSelector: '#root', // selector of element to use for snapshots, });
+  snapshotSelector: '#storybook-root', // selector of element to use for snapshots, depends on version of sb });
 ```